fbn776/AssistScript/docs/README.md

 ## General Overview

-AssistScript is a simple scripting language that is easy to learn and use.
+AssistScript is a simple scripting language that is straightforward to learn and use.
 To use the language, you can need to learn the basic syntax of the language.

 The basic syntax of AssistScript is as follows: